List programming

 List.zip_exn

-will just raise an exception for unequal-length lists, avoiding all of this wrapper ugliness- but in larger programs we want to avoid exceptions at a distance so it is often worth the suffering
+will just raise an exception for unequal-length lists, avoiding the wrapper ugliness- But, in larger programs we want to avoid exceptions at a distance so it is often worth wrapping

 We should be able to zip and then unzip as a no-op, one should undo the other (we will use the _exn